-Itemizes estimated amounts of community college-related state building authority rent payments, totaling \$35.7 million, which are appropriated in the budget for the Department of Technology, Management, and Budget.
+Itemizes estimated amounts of community college-related state building authority rent payments, totaling \$33.1 million, which are appropriated in the budget for the Department of Technology, Management, and Budget.

 Sec.
-230. Performance Formula Detail and Local Strategic Value Categories
+230. Performance Formula Detail, Local Strategic Value Categories, Tuition and Fee Restraint, and Formula Workgroup

-States the formula by which the amount available for performance funding (which is the amount of the annual increase in funding for community college operations) is allocated: 30 percent proportionate to prior-year base appropriations, 30 percent based on contact-hour-equated students weighted for health and technology/industrial fields, 10 percent based on performance completion improvement, 10 percent based on performance completion number, 10 percent based on performance completion rate, 5 percent based on administrative costs, 5 percent based on meeting certain requirements reflective of providing strategic value to the local community.
+States the formula by which the amount available for performance funding (which is the amount of the annual increase in funding for community college operations) is allocated: 30% proportionate to prior-year base appropriations, 30% based on contact-hour-equated students weighted for health and technology/industrial fields, 10% based on performance completion improvement, 10% based on performance completion number, 10% based on performance completion rate, 5% based on administrative costs, 5% based on meeting certain requirements reflective of providing strategic value to the local community.
 Lists requirements for the local strategic value categories.
 States that community colleges must participate and submit semi-annual updates to the Michigan Transfer Network to receive performance funding payments.